JRMfer/Project/PROCESS.md

 Added a legend to the data map based on the sequential color scheme.

 Made a start with a modal for a explanation about the dashboard.

+# Day 14:

+Finished modal for Explanation.
+Added homepage and link to github source.

+# Day 15:

+While creating the homepage I discovered that boostrap automatically works with margins and padding.
+These were removed to get rid of the horizontal scroll.

+Changed header barchart.
+Now it shows the subject by which the bars are ordered.

+Added a linked view at the line chart.
+When a point is clicked the other 3 Visualizations will be updated by the corresponding season.

+Changed the "show up place" of the tooltip for all the 4 visualizations.

+Furthermore some styling of the visualizations: Dropdowns still need to be done.